kunjee17/kunjee17.github.io/Snow/_posts/2014-03-28-signalr-nancy-azure-with-fsharp.md

 Deployment will break with some weird error.
 I followed [Mark's article](http://blog.ploeh.dk/2013/08/26/running-a-pure-f-web-api-on-azure-web-sites/) to make it work.

+Needed to add below lines to .fsproj file after its own import tags.

+	<Import Project="$(VSToolsPath)\WebApplications\Microsoft.WebApplication.targets"
+	        Condition="'$(VSToolsPath)' != ''" />
+	<Import Project="$(MSBuildExtensionsPath32)\Microsoft\VisualStudio\v11.0\WebApplications\Microsoft.WebApplication.targets"
+	        Condition="true" />

 And things are working like anything.
 No, issues at all.

 > Nancy |> Razor |> SignalR |> Azure |> F# |> lots of love.

 Please give it a shot.
 If it break somewhere let me know will try to solve it.
 Any suggestion to make things even better and streamlined are always welcome.

+**UPDATE:** Here is my [github repo](https://github.com/kunjee17/NancySignalRFSharp) with updated code.
+I have made with web express 2013.